richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_ResourceDiagnostics.md

 * [**Storage Account**](Infrastructure_StorageAccount.md)

 ### Step 2: Archive to Storage Account

+First, we will configure Data Explorer to archive Query-related logs to a Storage Account.

 _Note: These instructions can apply to any Azure resource type (via **Monitoring** >> **Diagnostic Settings**); for this exercise, however, we will capture logs from Data Explorer_

 Complete the following steps: